North Korea FAQ

 How safe is it?

-Extremely safe!
-Despite what you may hear, North Korea is probably one of the safest places on Earth to visit.
-Tourism is very welcomed in North Korea, thus tourists are cherished and well taken care of.
-We have never felt suspicious or threatened at any time.
-In fact, North Korean’s are super friendly and accommodating, if you let them into your world.
+Despite what you may hear, for most nationalities, North Korea is probably one of the safest places on Earth to visit provided you follow the laws as provided by our documentation and pre-tour briefings.
+Tourism is very welcomed in North Korea.
+North Korean’s are friendly and accommodating, if you let them into your world and avoid insulting their beliefs or ideology.
 Even during tense political moments tourism to the DPRK is never affected.

 Do I need to be vaccinated?